Brazilian Navy Nuclear Program: Organization

 At the turn of the millennium, the Navy Nuclear Program already had its own administrative structure.
 It is not the same program as the Submarine Development Program (ProSub), created in 2008, although ProSub's success depends on the PNM.
 The CTMSP was originally subordinate to the Navy's Directorate-General of Materiel (DGMM).
 In 2016, it was transferred, along with the submarine project coordination office, to the Navy's Directorate-General for Nuclear and Technological Development (DGDNTM).
 Amazônia Azul Tecnologias de Defesa, a state-owned company created in 2012 and linked to the Navy and the Ministry of Defense, employs personnel from both programs (PNM and ProSub).
 In 2023, the DGDNTM was moved from Rio de Janeiro to the USP campus in São Paulo.

 By 2008, 16,500 military and civilian personnel had at some point taken part in the project, bringing together government agencies, research institutes, universities, and private companies.
 In the early 1980s, the research group at USP reached 60 engineers and 120 technicians.
 The number of employees in Iperó reached 800 and fell by half in the 1990s.
-The workforce would rise again; in 2018, there were 500 qualified engineers and technicians in the nuclear field and about three thousand direct jobs generated by military organizations in São Paulo and Rio de Janeiro.
+The workforce would rise again; in 2018, there were 500 nuclear-qualified engineers and technicians and about three thousand direct jobs generated by military organizations in São Paulo and Rio de Janeiro.